conradakunga/Blog/_posts/2026-03-01-fix-sql-server-database-stuck-in-restoring-state.md

 ![restoring](../images/2026/03/restoring.png)

-And it was stuck in that state for hours.
+And it was stuck in that state for **hours**.

-While in this state, you naturally cannot connect to the database.
+While in this state, you naturally **cannot connect** to the database.

-The solution is as follows:

-Run the following command:
+The solution is to run the following command:

 ```sql
 RESTORE DATABASE InnovaSuite WITH RECOVERY